 If your overseas driver licence is a restricted or learner's licence, you'll have to comply with the relevant restrictions or conditions applicable in the New Zealand driver licensing system.

 Vehicle insurance is not compulsory in New Zealand but it is recommended.
 Please note that the ACC levy is not insurance.

 If your vehicle is diesel-powered or weighs more than 3500 kg, you may have to pay road user charges (RUC).
 These charges contribute towards the cost of the upkeep of New Zealand's roads.
-For more information, see factsheet 38, Road user charges or call our contact centre on 0800 655 644.
+For more information see our information on road user charges.

 You’ll need to fill out an Application to cancel registration form (MR 15), available from an entry certifier.
 This will ensure your vehicle's details are removed from New Zealand's Motor Vehicle Register.
 If your vehicle's stay was shorter than the period for which it was recorded as an overseas visitor's vehicle, you may be entitled to a partial refund of the ACC levy.

 If you imported the vehicle using a carnet, you must get the document stamped by the New Zealand Customs Service on departure, or it won't be valid.

 If you imported the vehicle using a temporary import entry and paid a cash deposit to the New Zealand Customs Service, you'll need to contact them regarding any refund of your cash deposit.

 For information on vehicle inspection requirements, vehicle registration and driver licence requirements, contact the Transport Agency.